japaniot/japaniot.github.io/_posts/2020-01-01-my-iot-devices-en.md

 ---
 layout: post
 title: IoT Devices in my home
-tags: [IoT, Guide]
+tags: [IoT]
 comment: true
-issue: 2
 ---

 Most devices discussed bellow are only being sold in Japan, but it should be possible to find similar products in your country.

-For examples on how to setup home automations, please check [How I automate my home](https://japaniot.github.io/2020/01/01/how-i-automate-my-home-en/).
+For examples on how to set up home automations, please check [How I automate my home](https://japaniot.github.io/2020/01/01/how-i-automate-my-home-en/).

 ## Door sensor and motion sensor